In addition to fluids and filters, don’t overlook the following preventative maintenance components.

 The fuel system is the lifeblood of the diesel engine and requires careful attention to prevent dirt and water damaging the system.
 Most engines have an automatic bleed system, but others need manual bleeding.
 Unlike gasoline engines, diesel engines require an occasional bleeding of the fuel system to get rid of air that’s trapped inside.
 This is included in your regular service maintenance with OK Tire.

-Need advice for preventive maintenance?
+Need advice on preventive maintenance?